clerk/javascript/.changeset/four-tips-push.md

 "@clerk/clerk-js": patch
 ---

-Use the EIP-6963 standard to get a Web3 provider when more than one provider is injected.
+Bug fix: Use the EIP-6963 standard to get a Web3 provider when more than one provider is injected.